A Sacramento mother and her 8-month-old daughter have been missing for over 10 days

 Owen hasn’t had a working phone for the past year or so, making it sometimes difficult to communicate with her, according to her brother.
 Her mother told CNN she typically spoke with her daughter, sometimes using her partner’s phone, around twice a week.

+Owen’s family doesn’t suspect her partner of any wrongdoing, her brother told CNN.
+The partner has been searching frantically for Owen and their baby while also caring for their other children, Richard Owen said.

-Owen suffers from high blood pressure that has been particularly bad since she gave birth, her family told CNN.
+Owen suffers from high blood pressure that has been particularly bad since she gave birth, her family said.
 She was hospitalized multiple times during the pregnancy, according to her mother.

 “My fear is that maybe there was a medical emergency behind the wheel, and maybe she had veered off the road,” her brother said.